kefbytes/KefBytes_iOS_Best_Practices/README.md

 ### Analytics:

+* Have a baseline that can be compared to, so you know if changes are working.
 * Business generally dictates what to track, but here are some common elements which get tracked
 	*  Track App Opens
 	*  Track Logins